kerrycobb/recipes/pecan-pie.md

 Modified version of [Tasting History](https://www.youtube.com/watch?v=sIFlPc-TW94&t=237s) recipe.

+Should try some aspects of this https://www.marthastewart.com/1101031/marthas-pecan-tart such as cook time and not precooking the filling.

 ## Ingredients
 - [Pie Crust](pie-crust.md) in a 9.5 x 1 inch round tart pan.
 - 1 cup cream or milk